 There is increasingly strong interest in addressing enteric emissions from farm animals which accounts for more than 10% of Australia's total emission.
-The voluntary Global Methane Pledge was launched at COP 26 and commits 150 countries to reducing anthropogenic methane emissions across all sectors
+The voluntary Global Methane Pledge was launched at COP 26 and commits 150 countries to reducing anthropogenic methane emissions across all sectors by at least 20% below 2020 levels by 2030.

-Although 3-NOP is not yet approved for use in Australia,427 work is progressing to understand its potential, with some studies finding it could reduce by at least 20% below 2020 levels by 2030. $^{\rm 415}$ methane production by up to 90% when fed to cattle The pledge includes reducing agricultural emissions under Australian feedlot operations.428 While both through technology, incentives and partnerships algae-based feed supplement and 3-NOP are being with farmers.416 The Australian Government joined trialled through feedlots and appear commercially the pledge in 2022 and committed to investing in low feasible, their use in grazing systems or extensive emissions technologies, component manufacturing production systems is not possible without feed and agricultural methane reduction.417 supplementation.429 3-NOP may offer a reliable and Under current policy, the NSW Net Zero Emissions effective strategy for methane abatement in beef, Dashboard predicts emissions from farm animals (dairy sheep and dairy cattle, yet as a relatively novel and beef cattle, pigs and sheep) will decrease from 13.35 feed additive, there may be resistance to adoption, Mt CO2-e to 2.66 Mt CO2-e from 2020 to 2040 and then particularly as the magnitude of the mitigation remain relatively stable to 2050 (2.83 Mt CO2-e).418 appears to differ between ruminant species.
+The pledge includes reducing agricultural emissions through technology, incentives and partnerships with farmers.
+416 The Australian Government joined the pledge in 2022 and committed to investing in low emissions technologies, component manufacturing and agricultural methane reduction.
+417

+Under current policy, the NSW Net Zero Emissions Dashboard predicts emissions from farm animals (dairy and beef cattle, pigs and sheep) will decrease from 13.35 Mt $\rm CO_2$ -e to 2.66 Mt $\rm CO_2$ -e from 2020 to 2040 and then remain relatively stable to 2050 (2.83 Mt $\rm CO_2$ -e).

 As identified in the 2020 Study, algae-based feed supplements and 3-nitrooxypropanil (3-NOP) are major areas for commercialisation to address enteric emissions.
-Vaccines remain of interest, although an effective vaccine is unlikely before 2030 with barriers such as interregional differences in rumen microbiome and animal variability needing to be overcome.419,420
+Vaccines remain of interest, although an effective vaccine is unlikely before 2030 with barriers such as interregional differences in rumen microbiome and animal variability needing to be overcome.
+419,420

 There is strong interest both nationally and internationally in the use of algae-based feed supplements to reduce menthane emissions from cattle.
-Most activity is based around the macroalgae Asparagopsis, with at least four entities across Australia undertaking research and/or commercialisation activities.^{421,422,423,424} With strong interest in Asparagopsis as a feed supplement both nationally and internationally, attempts have been made to calculate potential economic opportunities of an Australian Asparagopsis industry.
-One study estimates the potential gross value of production of between \$90-\$200 million in 2025 and \$1 billion in 2040 with direct jobs (FTE) expected of between 450-1,000 in 2025 and 5,500 in 2040, assuming commercialisation occurs with aquaculture farms established in South Australia, Tasmania and WA.425 There is also interest in microalgae, with at least one group undertaking research and commercialisation activities.426
+Most activity is based around the macroalgae Asparagopsis, with at least four entities across Australia undertaking research and/or commercialisation activities.
+421,422,423,424 With strong interest in Asparagopsis as a feed supplement both nationally and internationally, attempts have been made to calculate potential economic opportunities of an Australian Asparagopsis industry.
+One study estimates the potential gross value of production of between \$90-\$200 million in 2025 and \$1 billion in 2040 with direct jobs (FTE) expected of between 450-1,000 in 2025 and 5,500 in 2040, assuming commercialisation occurs with aquaculture farms established in South Australia, Tasmania and WA.
+There is also interest in microalgae, with at least one group undertaking research and commercialisation activities.
+426